Back to Fluff: Highlights from Fluff Fest 2014

 Gab De La Vega Singing Songs of Resistance

-After the show it was time for more talks, jokes and excitement for the next days to come.
-We were looking forward for Gab to pack his merch and drive after him to Rokycany where we arrived around 1 after midnight.
+After the show, it was time for more talks, jokes, and excitement for the days to come.
+We looked forward to Gab packing his merch so we could follow him to Rokycany, where we arrived around 1 after midnight.

 Fluff Fest: Day 1

-Again on the mainstage where Heaven In Her Arms were about to play.
-Waiting… and then the Japanese guys started to play… charming, beautiful, passionate music touching the audience on many different levels…
+Back on the main stage, Heaven In Her Arms were about to play.
+Waiting… and then the Japanese guys started to perform—charming, beautiful, passionate music touching the audience on many different levels.

-Headliners for the day were Mean Season, the legendary 90’s hardcore band coming from Orange County, Californa.
-The influential band was active during 1992 and 1996, now almost two decades later I’m seeing them live at Fluff Fest.
-I tried to not think about it and just dive into their music whatever they may sound like now.
+The headliners for the day were Mean Season, the legendary ’90s hardcore band from Orange County, California.
+The influential band was active during 1992 and 1996, and now, almost two decades later, I’m seeing them live at Fluff Fest.
+I tried not to think too much about it and just dive into their music, whatever they might sound like now.
 And it was one of the greatest reunions I’ve ever seen.
-The band was great on stage, the songs were tight and powerful… Slayer cover… feeling great for hearing, feeling and moshing to one of the living legends of political hardcore that was a main influence for some of my favorite bands like Gather or 7 Generations.
-I don’t care what other people will say about Mean Season at Fluff, I really enjoyed their set and seeing this band will stay in my mind for a long time after.
+The band was fantastic on stage—the songs were tight and powerful… they even played a Slayer cover.
+I felt great hearing, feeling, and moshing to one of the living legends of political hardcore—a main influence for some of my favorite bands like Gather and 7 Generations.
+I don’t care what others might say about Mean Season at Fluff; I really enjoyed their set, and seeing this band will stay in my mind for a long time.

-Two more bands at the tentstage, Lentic Waters are totally great band and it’s a pleasure seeing them every time possible, powerful and moving music and the songs from their new split with Old Soul are just amazing!
-Then Test of Time hitting the final nail for Friday’s hardcore punk schedule with their explosive set and then again the Minor Threat jamboree!!!
-Amazing end of the day… or no, because there’s still D.I.S.C.O. parties, Queer tent with electro-punk and all kind weird art, noises, and total fun!
+Two more bands at the tent stage: Lentic Waters are a truly great band, and it’s a pleasure seeing them every chance I get.
+Powerful and moving music, and the songs from their new split with Old Soul are just amazing!
+Then Test of Time hit the final nail for Friday’s hardcore punk schedule with their explosive set, followed by another Minor Threat jamboree!
+An amazing end to the day—or not, because there were still D.I.S.C.O. parties, the Queer tent with electro-punk and all kinds of intriguing art, noises, and total fun!

 Fluff Fest: Day 2

-Saturday morning at the swimming pool.
-Brothers And Sisters In Crime (B.A.S.I.C.) playing vegan straightedge anthems on the island?
-Yeah, people island diving and singing together “vegan straight edge, or no straight edge at all!”
-If you haven’t been there, and you’re not a vegan straight edge warrior you can’t get that part of my report…
+Saturday morning started at the swimming pool.
+Brothers And Sisters In Crime (B.A.S.I.C.) were playing vegan straight-edge anthems on the island.
+People were diving off the island and singing together, “Vegan straight edge, or no straight edge at all!”
+If you haven’t been there and you’re not a vegan straight-edge warrior, you might not get that part of my report.

 island-diving